hacknitive/db_logger/README.md

-# a pythin logging handler to write in any databases
+# A pythin logging handler to write in any databases